-- Have copies of School Improvement Plan available at registration, plus a folder/flyer stating school's strengths and goals - Regular conferences (one fall semester) with students, teachers, and adult family members organized around a review of student work and academic progress - Monthly newsletters - Post School Improvement Plan and progress report on the school website
+- Have copies of School Improvement Plan available at registration, plus a folder/flyer stating school's strengths and goals. - Regular conferences (one fall semester) with students, teachers, and adult family members organized around a review of student work and academic progress - Daily updates on the school website for activities and announcements - Use of social media to communicate school successes - Post School Improvement Plan and progress report on the school website

 VI.
-APPENDIX (STANDARDIZED ASSESSMENT DATA)
+APPENDIX (STANDARDIZED ASSESSMENT DATA - UNUSED)